2025 EARLY BIRD SALE NOW ON!

 On Days 2 and 4 you'll sleep in small local hotels both featuring private rooms with unique decor and ensuite bathrooms.

-The Berber camp provides permanent carpeted tents with beds, or, if you prefer, blankets for sleeping under the stars.
+You'll stay by the village of Merzouga, close to the Erg Chebbi dunes in the Sahara Desert.
+The Berber camp here provides permanent carpeted tents with beds – or, if you prefer, blankets so you can sleep directly under the stars.

 Upgrades